dung-n-tran/unsupervised-text-summarization/README.md

 # unsupervised-text-summarization
 Summarize Amazon product reviews using non-convex entropy minimization.
 The basic idea is to select a few representative reviews that fully characterize the product features.
 This can be done by looking for a sparse representation of the entire dataset in an appropriate dictionary under some carefully designed criteria.
 This sparse representation then corresponds to the selected representatives.
+Nonconvex entropy minimization is used to find such representation efficiently.

 Walkthrough code: [rem_amazon_review_summarization.ipynb](https://github.com/dung-n-tran/unsupervised-text-summarization/blob/master/rem_amazon_review_summarization.ipynb) (Python + Pandas)